shalomtaiwo/book-preview-for-woocommerce/readme.txt

 4. Popup with sidebar

 == Changelog ==
-= 1.1 : January 6, 2022 =
+= 1.0 : January 6, 2022 =
-* First test of Book preview for WooCommerce
+* First Update, Book preview for WooCommerce

 == Upgrade Notice ==
 = 1.0 =
-This is the first live test of Book Preview for WooCommerce
+This is the first live update of Book Preview for WooCommerce